beNative/local-llm-interface/FUNCTIONAL_MANUAL.md

 The header is always visible and contains the primary navigation and control elements:

 - **App Name**: Displays "Local LLM Interface".
-- **Settings Button**: (Provider icon, e.g., Ollama) Opens the settings panel to configure the LLM provider.
-- **Info Button**: (Info icon) Opens this documentation view.
+- **Navigation Tabs**: Switch between the main application views: "Chat", "Projects", "Settings", and "Info".
 - **Logs Button**: (File icon) Toggles the visibility of the logging panel at the bottom of the screen.
 - **Theme Switcher**: (Sun/Moon icon) Toggles between light and dark mode instantly.

 ## 2. Settings Panel

-Clicking the provider button in the header opens the Settings modal.
-Here you can configure how the app connects to your local LLM service.
+The "Settings" tab allows you to configure how the app connects to your local LLM service.

 - **LLM Provider**: A dropdown to quickly select a pre-configured profile.
   - **Ollama**: Defaults to `http://localhost:11434/v1`.